Current Matters

 Now that nine public officials have been criminally charged over the water crisis in Flint, Michigan, public attention is beginning to turn to the critical importance of clean water and a government accountable for providing it.
 As many as 10 million lead pipes are still in use despite the 1986 congressional ban.
 In a recent investigation by The Guardian, less than 10% of responding U.S. cities had followed EPA guidelines for water testing, with many using multiple methods to “cheat” tests.

-NYCHA PUBLIC HOUSING -Smith Houses Resident Association – Remediation of the Hurrican Sandy devastation continues.
+Smith Houses Resident Association – Remediation of the Hurricane Sandy devastation continues.
 Mismanagement of $85 million contract causes critical tree loss and exposure to toxins by a vulnerable population that suffered from the 9/11 World Trade Center disaster.
+At RIIS Houses, residents and staff face deleterious chronic exposure to re-suspended lead//arsenic tainted soils.

 More information on MTBEs and PFOA/PFOS, among others, to come.